amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

   In the AWS Management Console, navigate to the [AWS IAM Roles](https://console.aws.amazon.com/iam/home#/roles) dashboard.
 Find the CodeBuild prod role that you created earlier.
 The name of the role created should be something like <b>code-build-prod-iridium-service-service-role</b>.
 Click <b>Add inline policy</b>.
 By adding an inline policy, we can keep the existing managed policy separate from what we want to manage ourselves. <br/>

-  Choose <b>Custom Policy</b>.
-Click <b>Select</b>.
-Name it <b>AccessECR</b>.
-In the Resource section of your policy for ssm:GetParameters, make sure you specify the region and account number so we can lock down CodeBuild's role to only access the right parameters.
-Enter the following policy, replacing REGION and ACCOUNTNUMBER with yours:<br/>
+  Click on the <b>JSON</b> tab, so you can enter the provided policy below.
+In the Resource section of your policy for the ssm:GetParameters action, make sure you specify your current region and account number so we can lock down CodeBuild's role to only access the right parameters.
+Here is the policy you can use, replacing REGION and ACCOUNTNUMBER with yours:<br/>

 <pre>
 {